 Sec.
 656.1322 (Replacement Off-Site Commercial Signs).
 In order to encourage the removal of additional off-site commercial signs within the City, a sign removal credit system is hereby established, as follows:

-(a) Removal Credits.
-A sign owner that permanently removes existing off-site commercial sign face inventory shall earn sign removal credits.
+(a) Replacement Credits.
+A sign owner that permanently removes existing off-site commercial sign inventory shall earn sign replacement credits.

 (1) Calculation.
-One credit shall be earned for each square foot of sign display face removed, calculated based on the area within and including the exterior boundaries, frames or edges enclosing the letters or graphic matter which composes the sign surface.
+One replacement credit shall be earned in accordance with the following provisions:

+(i) Two for One Rebuild Right.
+To erect a single sign structure with a non-digital sign face or faces, the applicant must be granted a replacement credit by the City.
+The replacement credit for a single sign structure will be granted upon the applicant showing proof of the removal of at least two times the amount of sign face square footage of the replacement off-site sign.
+For a structure to be counted as having been removed, the entire sign structure must be removed.

+(ii) Three for One Rebuild Right.
+To erect a single sign structure with a digital sign face or faces, the applicant must be granted a replacement credit by the City.
+The replacement credit for a single sign structure will be granted upon the applicant showing proof of the removal of at least three times the amount of sign face square footage of the replacement off-site sign.
+For a structure to be counted as having been removed, the entire sign structure must be removed.

 (2) Duration.
-Removal credits shall not expire and may be accumulated to earn the requisite number of credits for a replacement off-site commercial sign.
+Sign replacement credits must be used within five (5) years of the date the replacement credit was granted by the City.
+The transferring of a replacement credit has no effect on the expiration date of such credit.

 (3) Transferability.
 Removal credits shall be completely transferable, without limitation.

 (4) Eligibility.

-Any sign required to be removed under an existing judicially approved settlement agreement shall not be eligible for sign removal credits; provided, however, that a sign owner may earn sign removal credits at any time by permanently removing any existing off-site commercial sign face that is not required to be removed under an existing judicially approved settlement agreement, notwithstanding the status of any sign removal obligations imposed on such sign owner pursuant to the terms of a judicially approved settlement agreement.
+(i) Any sign required to be removed under an existing settlement agreement shall not be eligible for sign replacement credits; provided, however, that a sign owner may earn sign replacement credits at any time by permanently removing a permitted existing off-site commercial sign structure that is not required to be removed under an existing settlement agreement, notwithstanding the status of any sign removal obligations imposed on such sign owner pursuant to the terms of an existing settlement agreement.

+(ii) Any sign structure that is required to be removed because it has been destroyed as defined in Section 656.719(i)(4) shall not be eligible for a sign replacement credit.

-(b) Submission of Removal Credits for Replacement Off-Site Commercial Signs.
-Notwithstanding any other provision of this Chapter or the Ordinance Code, replacement off-site commercial signs shall be permitted upon submission of confirmed removal credits equal to twice the display area square footage of the proposed replacement off-site commercial sign, calculated in the manner set forth in 656.1322(a)(1); provided, however, in no event shall a replacement off-site commercial sign be permitted if doing so would increase the total number of then-existing off-site commercial sign structures.
+(iii) In no event shall a replacement off-site commercial sign be permitted if doing so would increase the total number of then-existing off-site commercial sign structures.

-(c) Permit.
-Permits for replacement off-site commercial signs shall be issued upon submission of valid removal credits, payment of the appropriate fee, and in accordance with the procedures set forth in section 320.402(d), Ordinance Code, on forms approved by the Building Inspection Division.
-Prior to the issuance of any permits pursuant to this section, the validity of the proposed removal credits shall be attested to by the applicant by way of both affidavit and documentary evidence.
+(b) Permit.
+Permits for replacement off-site commercial signs shall be issued upon submission of valid replacement credits, payment of the appropriate fee, and in accordance with the procedures set forth in section 320.402(d), Ordinance Code, on forms approved by the Building Inspection Division.
+Prior to the issuance of any permits pursuant to this section, the validity of the proposed replacement credits shall be attested to by the applicant by way of both affidavit and documentary evidence.

-(d) Authorized Locations.
-Replacement off-site commercial signs shall be restricted to the following commercial, industrial and governmental zoning districts, subject to the performance standards and residential proximity restrictions set forth herein:
+(c) Authorized Locations.
+Replacement off-site commercial signs shall be restricted to the following commercial, industrial and governmental zoning districts along principal arterial or higher roadways, subject to the performance standards and residential proximity restrictions set forth herein:

 (1) Commercial Community/General-1 (CCG-1)